annapoliswu/chemSims/egdd.md

 - Students will be able to recognize and name more glassware.
 - Be able to read glassware measurements correctly (meniscus, units)
 - Can determine which wares should be used for specific scenarios - like if you want to get this amount of liquid, which tool would be better to use
-- _TODO: Not sure if should include precision vs accuracy here or if this should just introduce how to use the glassware_

 ## Prerequisite Knowledge